 River City was a rock and jazz venue in Fairfax, Marin County that was operating in the early to mid 1970's.
 The Jerry Garcia Band, Van Morrison and the Phil Lesh group, Touloos Ta' Truck, all performed at River City.

 The Rock Garden was a small, short-lived venue, at 4742 Mission in San Francisco, which presented rock 'n' roll and psychedelic music in 1967.
 The Grateful Dead performed at the venue about half a dozen times in March and April 1967.

 The Rollarena was a roller-skating rink located at 15721 East 14th Street in San Leandro.
 The Rollarena was used for rock shows from the end of 1965 through to late 1967.
 Many East Bay groups appeared at the venue but it it was also used for shows by national and international groups.

 Between 1935 and 1974 what is now SF State University was SF State College.
+The Grateful Dead played at at least a couple of venues on the campus in 1966.
 The San Francisco Folk Festival was held at the college in 1968 and probably other years.

 Santa Venetia Armory

 The Armory building in Santa Venetia, just north of San Rafael in Marin County, was used as a rock venue in the 1960's.
 The building, which was located at 155 Madison in Santa Venetia, was used as a venue for teen bands in the mid 1960's and then for Bay Area rock bands.
 The Grateful Dead performed at the venue in 1966 and 1967.

 The Savoy was a short lived nightclub.